nburbank-givedirectly/xfer-followup/writeup/writeup.md

 Both the age and gender differences in the number of categories selected are apparent: female recipients are more likely to select a larger number of expense categories than male recipients across all age groups.
 Additionally, older recipients are more likely to select a larger number of expense categories than younger recipients, regardless of gender.

-### Recipient-weighted aggregated expense categories
+### Recipient-weighted aggregated expense categories{#recipient-weighted-aggregated-expense-categories}

 One concern with the _Response-weighted aggregated expense categories_ table above is that we are over-weighting responses from recipients in programs that conduct a larger number of transfers.
 In the following table, I do the same analysis but only include the most recent successful follow-up survey for each recipient.